zqh0253/finetrainers/docs/training/README.md

+# FineTrainers training documentation

 This directory contains the training-related specifications for all the models we support in `finetrainers`.
 Each model page has:

-* an example training command
+- an example training command
-* inference example
+- inference example
-* numbers on memory consumption
+- numbers on memory consumption

 By default, we don't include any validation-related arguments in the example training commands.
 To enable validation inference, one can pass: